cds-ruc/PIM-ANNS/README.md

-# [ATC'25 Artifact] PIMANN: Turbocharge ANNS on Real Processing-in-Memory by Enabling Fine-Grained Per-PIM-Core Scheduling
+# [ATC'25 Artifact] PIM-ANNS: Turbocharge ANNS on Real Processing-in-Memory by Enabling Fine-Grained Per-PIM-Core Scheduling

-Welcome to the artifact repository of ATC'25 accepted paper: PIMANN: Turbocharge ANNS on Real Processing-in-Memory by Enabling Fine-Grained Per-PIM-Core Scheduling!
+Welcome to the artifact repository of ATC'25 accepted paper: PIM-ANNS: Turbocharge ANNS on Real Processing-in-Memory by Enabling Fine-Grained Per-PIM-Core Scheduling!

 Should there be any questions, please contact the authors in HotCRP.
 The authors will respond to each question within 24hrs and as soon as possible.